siriusb-nox/PopGen_DARWIN_2024/A_readmapping.md

 `paloemix` requires as input \*.fastq files and a reference genome (in fasta format).
 Two great advantages of `paleomix` are:

 **a) easy automation:** hundreds of read files can easily be set up for analysis through a configuration file (*.yaml format).
 The config file also offers multiple options for read mapping, including software and sensitivity thresholds.
+An example of a \*.yaml file can be found in the `BAM_CP` folder of this repo.

 **b) statistics generation:** summary files with detailed information on number of reads and bases processed, coverage, duplicated reads and more are provided by default, for every read file analysed.

 Here is a brief description of the different steps that `paleomix` executes and dependencies it relies upon:

-1. Reference genome indexing: in this step, `paleomix` produces a index (\*.fai file) of the reference genome (\*.fasta format) through the program `samtools`.
+**1. Reference genome indexing:** in this step, `paleomix` produces a index (\*.fai file) of the reference genome (\*.fasta format) through the program `samtools`.
 A genome index \*.fai file is a tab delimited file and looks like this:

 ```
 gi|394055774|gb|AGTA02000001.1|    5516    93    70    71